Skip to main content Skip to navigation

 Research Group Members

-Dr Teresa Grant is Associate Professor in Renaissance Theatre and Director of the Centre for the Study of the Renaissance.
+Prof Teresa Grant is Professor of Renaissance Theatre and Director of the Centre for the Study of the Renaissance.
 She teaches on the degree programmes in English and History, English and English and Theatre and on the MA in English and Drama (of which she is the convenor).
-General Editor (with Eugene Giddens and Barbara Ravelhofer) of the Oxford University Press 15 volume The Complete Works of James Shirley.
+She is General Editor (with Eugene Giddens and Barbara Ravelhofer) of the Oxford University Press 15 volume The Complete Works of James Shirley.

 Dr Jen BakerLink opens in a new window (ECLS) researches nineteenth-century Anglophone death cultures and the Gothic - particularly relating to the child - and more broadly on the novel form, the short form, gothic illustration and gothic publishing, paratexts and epitexts, and more contemporary considerations of "the book" such as Gothic pop-up and other movable ephemera.